Stakeholder Objection Prep

 When to Use

-Use this before steering committee meetings, change rollouts, or cross-functional approvals where stakeholder resistance could block execution.
+Use this before steering committee meetings, rollout reviews, or cross-functional approvals where stakeholder resistance could block execution.
+It is most useful when the team already knows objections are coming and wants to prepare with substance instead of generic reassurance.

 Variables